coconutpalm/boot-server/README.md

 add content type and charset (see `--charset` option) to response headers.

+Note: The handler symbol must include a fully qualified namespace as shown in the example above (due to a limitation in boot).
+If the task is throwing java.lang.NullPointerException's this is most likely the cause.

 ### Composability

 You may have noticed the `wait` task being used after all the